trailofbits/testing-handbook/content/docs/languages/rust/10-security-overview.md

 ## Safety and security

-The Rust compiler guarantees the memory safety of Rust programs: no undefined behavior or data race will happen during runtime, no matter the inputs.
+The Rust compiler guarantees the memory safety of *safe* Rust: absent `unsafe` code, no undefined behavior or data race will happen during runtime, no matter the inputs.
+This guarantee does not extend to `unsafe` code—including `unsafe` code hidden in dependencies—which can cause undefined behavior if it is unsound.

 Therefore, when security-testing Rust programs, it’s important to understand what is and what is not considered undefined behavior (UB).
 There is no sense in looking for double-free bugs in (safe) Rust, right?
 For the guarantees made by the Rust compiler, see the ["Behavior considered undefined"](https://doc.rust-lang.org/reference/behavior-considered-undefined.html) Rust Reference page.